 The “Hamptons,” the Atlantic side of the Eastern End of Long Island, are known for a seasonal population who live in large homes, often over 7,000 square feet.
 But it is also home to a year-round population.
 We were lucky to receive a commission from three clients who needed a home to share while they live and work on the East End.

-Their budget was expectedly low – less than $200,000 for the complete project including site preparation, landscaping, furniture costs and design fees.
 Our clients recognized the limitations of their budget and laid out programmatic requirements and aesthetic preferences that were inherently compatible with very affordable solutions.
 Their appreciation for small spaces, in their words, like boat cabins – bathrooms with open showers, single bed bedrooms, and a compact kitchen – made some unconventional design considerations possible.

 Located in Montauk, where the amount of affordable housing is limited, we set out to create one of the least expensive new residences on the East End.
 The site is less than a mile from the marina where many people already live in tiny quarters on their boats, so the idea of smart solutions that make tiny living enjoyable was always on our and our clients’ minds.